Vector-relation configurations and plabic graphs: Examples

+We strongly suspect that every system from \cite{GP16} is a special case of vector-relation dynamics.
+More precisely, we showed in the former that each such system is modeled algebraically by local transformations on a certain bipartite graph, and at least in examples the geometric dynamics can be seen to line up as well.

-In general, the bipartite graph perspective represents a significant improvement in our understanding of $Y$-meshes.
+The vector-relation perspective represents a significant improvement in our understanding of $Y$-meshes.
 As an example, in the original formulation only the cross ratio $y$-variables are easy to describe and the others require a messy case by case analysis \cite[Section 13]{GP16}.
 Now we get a uniform description of all $y$-variables via Proposition \ref{prop:faceweights}.
 For instance, the hexagon in Figure \ref{fig:rabbit} containing $A_3,C_2,B_3$ has weight

 A central question that is open in general is what minimum collections of points determine the $Y$-mesh and what relations they satisfy (see \cite[Section 8]{GP16} for many examples including the rabbit case).
 There is hope that these questions have answers in terms of graph theoretic properties of $G$.
 A result of this flavor in a different context is given in Proposition \ref{prop:matroid}. \end{example}